stpch/penumbra-blockchain-explorer/README.md

 ## Linting

-TypeScript is linted and autoformatted with ESLint and Prettier.
+TypeScript is linted and autoformatted with ESLint and Prettier and mimicks the configuration at <https://github.com/penumbra-zone/web>.
 CSS is linted and autoformatted with Stylelint.

 ## Testing